iFixit/ifixit-microsoft/README.markdown

 # ifixit-microsoft
 ================

-iFixit mobile app development for Windows Phone 8 and Windows 8
+iFixit mobile app development for Windows Phone 8, Windows 8 and Windows 8.1

-## BEST PRATICES
+## BEST PRACTICES

 * Build with MVVM & PCL
 * All business rules one one place only